afseparfi/afseparfi/README.md

 ### Design Phase

 In the _Design_ phase, we were then able to iterate on wireframes and develop mock ups.
-They focused on an MVP with a user experience that educates about fuel economy combining the website, the data and were visually reinforced by using elements of the environment label.
-By adding specific detailed views of the label along with matching live data visualizations as the user interacts with the app, our approach was to give the user an understanding of fuel economy data, how the ratings labels displays it, and how it might impact their overall buying decision .
-By using a responsive design, the site is a tool for research on any media, from mobile to desktop.
-We developed a visual language for the site that reflected a clean, environmentally friendly, and fresh design elements that would represent the user and that resonated the existing EPA branding.
+The resulting Minimum Viable Prototype (MVP) tests the hypothesis that an interactive experience combining Fuel Economy data and the Fuel Economy label can drive the user toward positive changes.
+The prototype features data visualizations, detailed views of specific car information and fuel savings comparison which are all visually reinforced with details of the Fuel Economy label.

 <a href="http://txg483.axshare.com">Clickable Wireframes</a>